pts/muxzcat/README.txt

-Based on decompression speed measurements of the ~100 MiB linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 1.347 times faster than muxzcatj11.jar (with java 1.8 compiled for Linux amd64).
+Based on decompression speed measurements of the ~100 MiB linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 1.347 times faster than muxzcatj12.jar (with java 1.8 compiled for Linux amd64).
 The C and Java implementations are completely different, they don't share code.

-muxzcatj11.jar needs JRE 1.1 (Java 1.1) released on 1997-02.
-It Also works
-with any more recent Java, e.g. Java 8.
+muxzcatj12.jar needs Java 1.2 (released on 1998-12) or any more recent Java, e.g. Java 8.
+Versions earlier than 1.2 don't work, because they lack java.util.Arrays.{equals,fill}.

 Based on decompression speed measurements of the ~100 MiB linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 1.439